tenzinl4ma/Unit2_repo/Project/project002.md

 Considering the client's requirements, an adequate solution includes a low-cost sensing device for humidity and temperature and a custom data script to process and analyze the samples acquired.
-For a low-cost sensing device, the DHT11 sensor is an ideal alternative.
+For a low-cost sensing device, the DHT11 sensor [^1] is an ideal alternative.
 It is offered online for less than ¥336 and provides adequate precision and range for the client’s needs (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
-Similar devices such as the DHT22,  BME280, or SHT35 have higher specifications, but the DHT11 uses a simple serial communication (SPI) rather than more elaborate protocols like I2C used by the alternatives.
+Similar devices such as the DHT22,  BME280, or SHT35 have higher specifications [^2], but the DHT11 uses a simple serial communication (SPI) rather than more elaborate protocols like I2C used by the alternatives.
 Also, we can calculate the estimated atmospheric pressure by the ideal gas law and the psychrometric law E=(RH/100)*Es(T) from temperature and humidity readings